 “The difference between people who believe they have books inside of them and those who actually write books is sheer cussed persistence - the ability to make yourself work at your craft, every day - the belief, even in the face of obstacles, that you've got something worth saying.” – Jennifer Weiner

 Born in 1970, Weiner jump-started her writing career by developing a column called Generation XIII, i.e., Generation X – the generation to which she belongs – at a small Pennsylvania newspaper.
 After a stint at the Lexington, KY, Herald-Leader she moved over to the Philadelphia Inquirer where she continued to write her columns, did feature stories, and freelanced for such notable magazines as Mademoiselle and Seventeen.

+In addition to writing fiction, Weiner is known for "live-tweeting" episodes of the reality dating shows The Bachelor and The Bachelorette.
 “I don't write literary fiction,” she said.
 “I write books that are entertaining, but are also, I hope, well-constructed and thoughtful and funny and have things to say about men and women and families and children and life in America today.”

 Share A Writer’s Moment with a friend at http://writersmoment.blogspot.com